jaegertracing/documentation/content/docs/next-release/deployment.md

 ### Agent level tags

 Jaeger supports agent level tags, that can be added to the process tags of all spans passing through the agent.
 This is supported through the command line flag `--jaeger.tags=key1=value1,key2=value2,...,keyn=valuen`.
 Tags can also be set through an environment flag like so - `--jaeger.tags=key=${envFlag:defaultValue}` - The tag value will be set to the value of the `envFlag` environment key and `defaultValue` if not set.
-This feature is not supported for the tchannel reporter, enabled using the flags `--collector.host-port` or `--reporter.tchannel.host-port`.

 ## Collectors